zackgithuboriginal/shareflow-milestone-project-3/README.md

 The second goal of the home page to be the primary post navigation screen is achieved by utilising several smaller features to make the functionality of viewing and exploring posts as convenient and intuitive as possible.

-### Post Filter and Sort Toolbar
+#### Post Filter and Sort Toolbar
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/filter-feature.PNG)

-At the top of the home page is a toolbar containing two dropdown options that allow users to customise the appearance and display of posts to improve the page’s practical usability and make it more user friendly.
+At the top of the home page is a toolbar containing two dropdown options that allow users to customise the appearance and display of posts to improve the page’s practical usability and make the user experience more comprehensive.
 The User can both sort and filter the posts displayed.
 The options for sorting posts are to sort by date created, which is the default setting of the page and which will display the newest posts at the top of the page with older ones chronologically below it, or by most popular.
 The Most popular sort uses the voting system attached to each post and sorts the posts from most votes tallied to least.
 This is a very useful tool to find the most interesting or engaging posts as opposed to just the newest and can provide a very different post browsing experience.
 The filter options for the posts, allow the user to display all of the posts, across all topics, or by one of the five topics provided.
 The five topics being Sports, Entertainment, Global News, Politics and General Thoughts.
 This filtering function allows the user to explore posts relating to one topic that may interest them in particular and increases the usefulness of the post display.

-### Pagination
+#### Pagination
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/pagination-features.PNG)

 The home page makes use of pagination to display only a certain number of posts at a time to the user.
 It does this for a couple of reasons.
-Number one, instead of displaying all of the posts initially and forcing the user’s browser to load them all at once, which would be increasingly impractical if there was a large number of posts it will load the posts 10 at a time to lower the demand on the browser.
+Number one, instead of displaying all of the posts initially and forcing the user’s browser to load them all at once, which would be increasingly impractical if there was a large number of posts, it will load the posts 10 at a time to lower the demand on the browser.
 Number two it will allow a user to easily navigate back and forth between the pages to find posts that they like without having to scroll and search for the post.

-### Create post floating action button
+#### Create post floating action button
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/fab-feature.PNG)

 This floating action button is a fixed element on the bottom right of the screen.
 Since it is fixed it will stay in position even as a user scrolls down the page.
 When the user hovers over the button a label will appear with the text ‘Create a Post’, and when the user clicks the button the page will be redirected directly to the Create a Post page.
 This button is there to add another option to navigate to the post creation page and provides an option for mobile users to create a post without having to reach the top of the screen which can be inconvenient and unergonomic.

-### Create post page
+#### Create post page
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/create_post_page.png)

 The create post page is very simple and consists of a single form titled ‘Post Details’.
 The form is where the user can input the details of the post.
 The form contains an input box for the title, a Textarea input for the post content and a dropdown selection for the post topic.
 The dropdown selection is populated with the five topics available.
 To ensure that the website’s posts both maintain a consistent size on the page as well as to ensure that the posts maintain a reasonable standard of effort there are minimum character requirements for both the title and the post content.
 When the user submits the page they will automatically be directed to the home page and the newest posts.

-### Edit Post Page
+#### Edit Post Page
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/edit_post_page.png)

 The edit post page is similar to the create post page, it contains a form in the same format and styling.
 When a user selects the option to edit their post, the page loads with the existing details of the post prefilled and editable.
 When the user has edited the post to their satisfaction they can submit and they will be redirected to the posts details page for that post.

-### 404 Page
+#### 404 Page
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/404_page.png)

 If a user attempts to navigate to a page that either does not exist or has been deleted the flask routing will redirect them to the 404 response page.
 This page is very basic and acts as a landing page in the case of a load error.
 It consists of a header text explaining that the page the user has tried to load doesn’t exist and a subheading providing a countdown to when the page will automatically redirect to the home page.
 The subheading also contains a link to the home page in the case that the page does not automatically redirect.

-### Sign in / Registration Page
+#### Sign in / Registration Page

 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/sign_in_page.png)
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/register_page.png)

 The sign in and registration pages are mirrored versions of themselves.
 They consist of a central card containing a form, in the case of the sign-in page, consisting of two input fields one for their username and one for their password and in the case of the registration form three fields one for their desired username, one for their intended password and another to repeat their password for validation.
 In the case that the user submits a username that is not available or that they submit passwords that are not matching they will receive a validation message informing them that their input does not meet the requirements.

-### Post Details Page
+#### Post Details Page
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/post_details_page.png)

 The post details page is where a post is displayed when a user selects the ‘View Post’ option from either their profile or from the home page.
 The page contains the same information as the regular post view with the basic post details as well as the voting button.
 Additionally, there is a close button on the top right of the card which will return the user to the page that they were on remembering the pagination status of that page.